duarteocarmo/duarteocarmo.com/content/posts/10-devtuga.markdown

 For this process, I had to create two containers.
 One for my flask application, and one for my database. (why two and not one is a story for another post).

 But how do you do that?
-Well, the simple principle is that you create something called a `Dockerfile` which is a set of instrunctions docker follows, in order to create a container.
+Well, the simple principle is that you create something called a `Dockerfile` which is a set of instructions docker follows, in order to create a container.
 Here is an example:

 ```docker